madajczyk/madajczyk.com/content/archive/2021-06-30-groundhog-day-in-present-day.md

 comments: false
 date: "2021-06-30T00:00:00Z"
 title: Groundhog Day in Present Day
+tags:
+  - movies
+description: Pondering the plot of an older movie in modern times.
 ---

 Toliver had me watch a [YouTube video][carb-video] today that demonstrated how carburetors work through the construction of a transparent one.
 It was really good, but then [another video][deleted-scene] of a deleted scene from the movie [Groundhog Day][imdb] was recommended that got me thinking.